rudelafuente/how-to-markdown/links.md

 # Links

-[how-to-markdown] is a workshopper that teaches you how to write Markdown.
+[how-to-markdown](http://git.io/how-to-markdown) is a workshopper that teaches you how to write Markdown.
-[how-to-markdown]: //git.io/how-to-markdown